 Melanoma is a disease in which cancer cells form in melanocytes, which are the cells that color the skin.
 Melanomas can affect any area of skin on your body.
 While melanomas most often develop in areas that have had higher exposure to the sun, such as your face, arms, back, and legs, they can also occur in areas that don’t receive as much such exposure, such as the palms of your hands, fingernail beds, and soles of your feet.

-The ABCDE method can alert you on whether an abnormal skin growth may be melanoma or some other type of skin cancer:
+The ABCDE method can alert you on whether an abnormal skin growth may be melanoma or some other type of skin cancer.
+Watch the video to learn more about the warning signs of melanoma.

 A – Asymmetry: Half of the mole or mark doesn’t match the other half.